 Calvin nodded.
 “I can remember when it burned down too.
-They say the old owner’s son burned it down after his father passed away to collect the insurance money.”
+They say after the owner passed, his son set fire to it to collect the insurance money.”

 “Shh, do you hear something?” the burly man with the John Deere hat asked.

-They all remained still and could hear coming down the road towards them the sound of footsteps on the gravel.
-They looked at each other.
+They all remained still and heard coming towards them the crunch of footsteps on the gravel.

-Calvin reached into the tool box and pulled out a long, heavy duty flashlight and shined it down the road.
+Calvin reached into the tool box, pulled out a long, heavy duty flashlight and shined it up the road.
 The yellow beam reflected off a man in dull armor walking towards them.
-Calvin and his friends took a step back but Calvin did not lower the flashlight.
-The armored man held up his hand to block the light from his eyes.
+Calvin and his friends retreated a step but Calvin did not lower the flashlight.
+The armored man held out his hand to block the light from his eyes.
 Metal ground against metal as he withdrew his sword from his scabbard but he did not slow.

-The light illuminated the bones beneath his skin and they saw his skeletal hand as he held it in front of him.
+The light illuminated the bones beneath his skin and they saw his skeletal hand he used as a shield.

 The soldier removed the gun from his shoulder and took aim at the fleeing iron monster, but when he pulled the trigger the gun did not fire.
-He uttered a profanity and examined the firing mechanism but in the dark he could see nothing.
+He uttered a profanity and examined the firing mechanism but in the dark he noticed nothing.

-He watched as the truck sped away and then satisfied he had dispatched the danger, sheathed his sword and continued down the road.
+He watched as the truck fled and then satisfied he had dispatched the danger, sheathed his sword and continued onward.

 Doris sat in an old rocking chair much like the one she used on her porch and watched a T.V. show with poor reception.
-She had no cable, and no satellite and so had to rely on her television’s rabbit ears and the slumped over antennae on the roof.
-She got but three channels and two of those came in fuzzy part of the time but since she was unaware of what she was missing, she was content with what she had.
+She had no cable, and no satellite and so had to rely on her television’s rabbit ears and the sagging antennae on the roof.
+She received but three channels and two of those came in fuzzy part of the time but since knew not of what she missed, she remained content with what she had.

-Everything remained intact as it existed when he still lived with her.
-She knew he wouldn’t return.
-She didn’t keep everything in place hoping he would return.
-She did it so she could still remember him sitting in his chair and pretend he still watched T.V. with her.
+Her husband’s habitat remained intact as it existed when he still lived with her.
+She didn’t keep it undisturbed believing he would return.
+She did it to remember him sitting in his chair and pretend he still watched T.V. with her.
 She even turned on the game shows he liked to watch, ones she didn’t even care for, and listened to the sounds as she washed her dishes.
-Occasionally she would even light a cigarette, set it to burn in the ashtray, and let the living room fill with tobacco smoke to feel he sat there still.
-When feeling especially lonely, she would carry on conversations with him or ask him about a show playing on the tube.
+Occasionally she lit a cigarette, set it to burn in the ashtray, and let the living room fill with tobacco smoke to feel he sat there.
+When feeling especially lonely, she carried on conversations with him or asked him about a show playing on the tube.

-Her loving daughter tried to take her away many times but Doris wouldn’t go.
+Her loving daughter tried to remove her many times but Doris refused to leave.
 She could not leave the memory of her husband behind.
-As the house began to fall apart and her daughter’s objections grew more profound, Doris cut contact off with her.
-She stopped answering the phone and when her daughter and son-in-law showed up on the front porch one day, insinuating she would be forced from her feeble dwelling, Doris called the town sheriff.
+As the house fell apart and her daughter’s objections grew more profound, Doris cut contact off with her.
+She stopped answering the phone and when her daughter and son-in-law appeared on the front porch one day, insinuating she would be forced from her feeble dwelling, Doris called the town sheriff.